MustardOS/mustardos.github.io/emulators/scummvm.md

 You would now need to create a file named `Day of the Tentacle.scummvm`
 This text file needs to contain the **Full Game ID** for the game you are trying to add.
 In our example the file would contain `scumm:tentacle`
-For a list of all possible Game IDs please see [https://www.scummvm.org/compatibility](ScummVM Game IDs)
+For a list of all possible Game IDs please see [ScummVM Game IDs](https://www.scummvm.org/compatibility)

 ## How can I hide the game files directory?
 OK, so now that you've set that up, you no longer want to see the Day of the Tentacle folder in the games list.